baptistelabat/robokite/README.md

     git clone https://github.com/baptistelabat/robokite.git

-This will create a repertory robokite containing the source code
+This will create a repertory robokite containing the source code.

-The following command will download the depencies (tested on ubuntu 14.04)
+The following command will download the depencies (tests on ubuntu 14.04, work in progress):

     cd robokite
     chmod 777 install.sh